 Lead >> Proposal >> Active Job >> Completed >> Approved

-• Lead - A lead is useful if there is potential work desired by the customer - but you're yet uncertain as to the nature or extent of the work to be done (e.g., you don't yet know what line items would be included) - or if the customer has not yet expressed any interest in having work done (i.e., it might be speculative in nature in that your crew lead noticed work that needed to be done to remedy some situation).
-NOTE: the term 'client' is used throughout SingleOps (as there must be a 'client' in SingleOps to which we can associate the lead) - but that doesn't necessarily mean the potential customer has been a previous client.
+• Lead - A Lead is useful if there is potential work desired by the customer - but you're yet uncertain as to the nature or extent of the work to be done (e.g., you don't yet know what line items would be included) - or if the customer has not yet expressed any interest in having work done (it might be speculative in nature in that your crew lead noticed work that needed to be done to remedy some situation).
+NOTE: the term 'client' is used throughout SingleOps (as there must be a 'client' in SingleOps to associate with the lead) - but that doesn't necessarily mean that you have done work for them in the past.

 • Active Job - Jobs in the active stage have been accepted by the client and are awaiting scheduling and completion by your crew(s).
 The start and stop dates may not be known at the time the proposal is accepted by the client, but should be updated as soon as the Job is scheduled.

 • Completed - Upon completion of work, the SingleOps user can select the 'Complete' button to show the work as having been completed and to be taken to the Job completion page.
 The Job completion page will serve as a checklist to have the user review and verify materials and equipment used, as well as accurateness of quantity of materials and the number of labor hours dedicated to the Job.
 It may be necessary at this point to modify quantity or pricing which can easily be done within the application.
 Once completeness has been verified, the user should click the 'Complete' button once more to mark the Job as being completed.